ibm-cloud-docs/watson-assistant/build-actions-overview.md

     ![Action editor: specifying conditions](images/action-editor-conditions.png)

-1. By default, a condition is automatically created based on the action variable stored by the previous step (`Withdraw from which account?`).
+1. By default, a condition is automatically created based on the action variable that is stored by the previous step (`Withdraw from which account?`).
 However, by default it is checking for a value of `Savings`, which is not what we want.
 Click the value field and select `Checking` instead.

     ![Editing a condition to select Checking as the value to check for](images/action-condition-edit.png)